-This is the first time I walked to Camden Town, unexpectedly at that, and this is now one of my favourite walks in London.
-I started at Kings Cross, which is a major train station and has undergone massive development.
+I started at Kings Cross, which has undergone massive development over the years.
 There is a lot going on here including bustling Granary Square and the adjoining St. Pancras International (trip to Paris, anyone?).
 My intention was to explore Coal Drops Yard, a trendy shopping complex on the water with independent boutiques and restaurants.
-There is a huge variety of businesses here, everything from tattoo parlors to salons.
+There is a huge variety of businesses here; everything from tattoo parlors to salons.
 I loved the open, outdoor concept among the warehouses and cobblestone streets.
 It was very industrial meets cozy.
-It would be the absolute perfect spot for a drink in the evening.
-But at the time, there was only a handful of people and many places were closed.
-I sure have great timing.
-By now, a canal walk was calling my name and I made my way down to the narrowboats, with all signs pointing to Camden Town.
+It would be a perfect spot for a drink in the evening.

-In 20 minutes or so, the scenery started to change and I knew I was, in fact, close to the market.
+The scenery began to change and I knew I was, in fact, close to the market.
 I passed Kentish Town Road and began hearing faint music.
-Ed Sheerhan, I believe.
 Then I spotted those signature sleepy trees that drape over Camden Lock.
-It felt as if I had magically appeared in Camden Market.
-I have to say, I really enjoyed this mellow side of Camden.
-The market was just waking up so everything felt slow and leisurely.
+It felt as if I had magically appeared in the market.

 Camden Town is a huge attraction in London.
 There are stalls upon stalls of crafts, jewelry, clothing, records and basically everything else.
 That's not even mentioning the huge melting pot of culture and flavourful food.
 I love walking through the dim tunnels of Stables Market, inevitably getting lost in them and ending up on Chalk Farm Road.